We value your privacy

 • All old references to the CoP 2009 have now been amended to the new 2021 version.

-• All sizing references have now been updated (ex: report 2, Package Plant with Gravity Soil Polishing Filter)
+• All sizing references have now been updated (ex: report 2, Package Plant with Gravity Soil Polishing Filter).

-• The terminology changes ‘T-value’ to subsurface and ‘P-Value’ to the surface has been updated on our reports
+• The terminology changes ‘T-value’ to subsurface and ‘P-Value’ to the surface has been updated on our reports.

-• Additional third-party treatment options will be available
+• Additional third-party treatment options available.

 Choosing a Tricel’s wastewater treatment system